 Well, most of the time they are.
 But it's the exceptions that are used to challenge Astrology.
 Individuals born on the same day and year will have many astrological factors in common.
 Still, there are fast-moving patterns that can make a difference in just a matter of minutes.

 The most common is the Ascendant, also known as the Rising sign.
 This is the point rising in the east at the moment of birth, one that plays a significant role in shaping the way a person looks and presents herself to the world.
-You can find out your Rising sign here in your Essential Birth Chart report.
+You can find out your Rising sign here in your Personal Astrology Chart.

 This rapidly moving point, which is the cusp or border of the 1st house, is based on the Earth's rotation on its axis, so that each of the 12 zodiac signs will rise during some two-hour period of the day.
 Twins born several minutes apart may have different Rising Signs.
 For example, I had twin clients, one of whom was a Taurus Rising with the patient steadiness of this Earth sign; the other, born about a quarter hour later, reflected the chatty bounciness of her airy Gemini Rising.